2025-26 Application Process

 The Systems Change Fellowship supports LA-based nonprofit initiatives led by those with lived experience of the systemic issues they’re tackling.

-The 2024-25 cohort will present their stories at SJPLA’s 2025 Fast Pitch, pitching their work to hundreds of guests to raise support.
-Fast Pitch comes at the end of a ten-week training process supported by SJPLA coaches.
+The 2025-26 cohort will present their stories at SJPLA’s 2026 Story of Us LA, inviting hundreds of guests to join their work towards a more just and loving Los Angeles.
+The event comes at the end of a ten-week training process supported by SJPLA coaches.

 Monthly convenings run from September to May.